I hope that everyone is doing well, and getting ready for

 If you liked this review and would like to see more, please

-so that I can find some worthwhile anime for you guys to watch, and do whatever
+Book Depository, so that I can find more worthwhile reads for you guys, and

 Use an app on your on phone (e.g. Scan for Android) to capture the image above.
 If successful, you should be taken the web version of this article.